ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 4/output.md

 Answer:
 $\square$

-## Please see page 340 for a bint.
+## Please see page 340 for a hint.

 Page 344 | 4.2 String Class | Unit 4: Advanced Topics | Procedural Programming in C++